Devonta Freeman Player Prop Bets for NFL Week 18 | Baltimore vs. Pittsburgh 1/9/2022

 - Note: Freeman's stats vs. Steelers date back to 2016.

-- The Steelers have the NFL's 31st-ranked defense against the run, giving up 139.6 yards per game.
+- In terms of defending against the run, the Steelers are 31st in the NFL, giving up 139.6 yards per game.

-- This season the Steelers are ranked 21st in the NFL in rushing touchdowns conceded (16).
+- This season the Steelers have given up 16 rushing TDs.
+They are ranked 21st in the league in that category.

 Recent Performances